EmK530/NetShrink/README.md

 -- To get encoded size, do buffer.len(encoded) game.ReplicatedStorage.UnreliableRemoteEvent:FireServer(encoded)
 ```
+When a function like `NetShrink.UInt8` is used, it always returns a table.<br>
+If you add a `number` as the last argument in Encode, it will treat that as an encryption key and you will receive an encrypted buffer.<br>
+To decode the encrypted buffer, you must provide the same key to Decode that was used during encoding.

 ## Decoding data
 To decode data from a buffer, call the `NetShrink.Decode` function.<br>
-This function takes a `buffer` as an input but also a `boolean`.<br>
+This function takes a `buffer` as an input but also optionally a `boolean` and a `number`.<br>
 The buffer is of course what's being decoded but if you send `true` as the second argument,<br>
-the function returns the decoded variables in a table instead of multiple return values.
+the function returns the decoded variables in a table instead of multiple return values.<br>
+If a third argument is given (must be `number`), then it will decrypt the input buffer before decoding.<br>
+This argument must be used if you are decoding an encrypted buffer and the key must match what was used during encoding.

 If we are trying to decode our example transmission, here's a simple example:
 ```